Matthew Bannister: Return to broadcasting

+Honorary doctorates

 On 20 July 2011 Bannister was awarded an honorary doctorate from his alma mater, the University of Nottingham.
 On 19 November 2019 he was awarded an honorary doctorate of arts from Sheffield Hallam University.
+On 19 July 2023 he was awarded an honorary doctorate of letters from the University of Sheffield.

-He is a Fellow of the Radio Academy.
+He is a Fellow of the Radio Academy and the Royal Society of Arts.

 Personal life

 Bannister married his first wife, the radio and TV presenter Amanda Walker, in 1984.
 Their daughter Jessica was born later the same year.
 In 1988 Amanda drowned while swimming in the sea off the Spanish Costa Blanca during a family holiday.
-In 1989, Bannister married Shelagh Macleod, who later became senior vice-president of Legal and Business Affairs at the record company EMI.
+In 1989, Bannister married Shelagh Macleod, who later became senior vice-president of legal and business affairs at the record company EMI.
 Their son Joe was born in 1990.
 Shelagh died of breast cancer in 2005.
 In 2007, he married Katherine Hood, a private equity investor.
 They were divorced in 2013.
-He now lives with his partner, Kate McGuire.
+In 2023, he married his long-term partner, Kate Pluck.